swape/swape-php-framework/doc/install.md

-# How to install swape framework
+# How to install swape php framework

 ##Database:##